freeciv/freeciv-web/scripts/README.md

 * update-wikipedia-docs.py - generates docs from wikipedia about techs, units and buildings.

-* autodeploy-freeciv-web.sh - script to build Freeciv-web nightly for a live server.
+* autodeploy.sh - script to build Freeciv-web nightly for a live server.